PERT Charts: What They Are and How to Use Them

 Track your progress and make adjustments to ensure your project stays on schedule.
 You’ll probably use a combination of a PERT chart and a Gantt chart during the execution stage of the project lifecycle.

-Project management is the art and science of planning, organising, and managing resources to complete a specific project on time and within budget.
-As a project manager, myriad tools are available to execute your projects.
-If you'd like to enhance your skill set and earn a Professional Certificate for your resume, consider taking the Google Project Management: Professional Certificate programme on Coursera.
+Project management is the art and science of planning, organizing, and managing resources to complete a specific project on time, and within budget.
+As a project manager, there are myriad tools available to you to execute your projects.
+If you'd like to enhance your skill set and earn a Professional Certificate for your resume, consider taking the Google Project Management: Professional Certificate program on Coursera.

 Editorial Team